chombo-discharge/chombo-discharge/doc/sphinx/source/Introduction.rst

 Getting started
 ===============

-This chapter discusses what `PlasmaC` really is, how you may obtain `PlasmaC` and compile it.
+This chapter discusses how you may obtain `PlasmaC` and compile it.

 .. _Chap:Obtaining: